Description of Major

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.

 In addition to the requirements outlined above, each student must complete all University-wide requirements for graduation.
 These requirements include:

-- Liberal studies (general education) and the Gordon Rule writing requirements: Transfer students with an A.A. degree from a Florida community college have automatically met the general education and Gordon Rule writing requirements.
+- General Education requirements: Transfer students with an AA degree from a Florida community college have automatically met the General Education requirements.

 - Multicultural requirement: Students transferring with 60 or more hours must complete one multicultural course.
 Other students must complete two multicultural courses.
 Courses taken at a previous institution may be used to satisfy this requirement.